Dominant Thermal Resonant Mechanism for Low-Scale Leptogenesis

 for $X=\Sigma,S$.

 Therefore, the one-loop contributions to $\text{i}\Sigma_{\lessgtr}$ are dominated by nonthermal $y'$ interactions that violate lepton-doublet flavours.
-This violation implies that the off-diagonal correlations in $[\text{i} S_{\lessgtr}(k)]_{\gamma \alpha}$ contribute to $\mathcal{C} _{\alpha\alpha}$ already at one-loop order.
-To derive these off-diagonal correlations, we build the Kadanoff-Baym kinetic equation for the sum of lepton and anti-lepton number densities, $\Sigma n\equiv n+\bar n$, and obtain~\cite{Li2025-full},
+This violation implies that the lepton-flavour coherences in $[\text{i} S_{\lessgtr}(k)]_{\gamma \alpha}$ contribute to $\mathcal{C} _{\alpha\alpha}$ already at one-loop order.
+To derive these off-diagonal correlations, we build the Kadanoff-Baym kinetic equation for the sum of lepton and anti-lepton number densities, $\Sigma n\equiv n+\bar n$, and obtain~\cite{Li:2026qym},